 Sutherland does not have the tall peaks of the Highlands.
 Instead it is a region of low hills and lochs, of poor quality rough grazing interspersed with huge tracts of commercial forest.
 It is hard, tough, remote country, but it is a great place for sika and supports a plentiful population including many good quality stags.

-Travelling to the far north of Scotland is a long journey for most stalkers, and an alternative is to head south to the south-west coast of England.
+Alternatively you can stalk the sika deer species in the south-west of England.
 In Dorset is a flourishing sika population that derives from deer that escaped from introductions to Brownsea Island and Hyde House Park, Wareham in the 1890s.
-Today they offer attractive stalking opportunities.
+Today they offer appealing stalking opportunities.

 The forests and chases of the south-including such historic areas as Cranborne Chase, the New Forest and Ashdown Forest – are classic fallow country.
 Oak, birch and open heathland transforms further east in the Weald of Sussex into a hilly patchwork of ancient woods of oak, ash and beech, intersected with small pastures and arable fields that provide rich feeding for the fallow herds.

 Fallow are inextricably involved with the history of the New Forest, where sporting tradition goes back a thousand years, and in the Verderers Court at Lyndhurst the fallow heads hanging on the walls are a reminder of the forest’s origins as a Royal hunting ground.